JeremyLikness/AngularES6HealthApp/README.md

-# AngularES6HealthApp
+# Angular ES6 Health App

-The [Angular 1.x Health App](https://github.com/JeremyLikness/AngularHealthApp) implemented with ECMAScript 6 and Babel.js
+The [Angular 1.x Health App](https://github.com/JeremyLikness/AngularHealthApp) implemented with ECMAScript 6 (ECMAScript2015) and Babel.js

 1. Navigate to the parent folder you would like to put the project in.
 2. `git clone https://github.com/JeremyLikness/AngularES6HealthApp.git`